How to Make a Static HTML Page Dynamic in Wordpress

 So if you have a static HTML page and are looking to take your website to the next level, give WordPress a try.
 With a little bit of patience and some basic coding skills, you can easily convert your static HTML page to a dynamic and flexible WordPress site.

-At Verpex we provide numerous WordPress hosting and managed WordPress hosting plans that can help you launch a site for your business or brand that’s secure, fast, and optimised for success.
+At Verpex we provide numerous hosting for WordPress and managed hosting plans for WordPress that can help you launch a site for your business or brand that’s secure, fast, and optimised for success.

 Frequently Asked Questions